Cheskieman/EC2-Set-up-Automatic-Start-and-Stops-of-Instances/readme.md

 ## Full Step-by-Step guide with snapshots to describe and illustrate how an AWS EC2 Instance can start and stop at custom times

-### This project demonstrates how one can customize the timings of their choice to both start and stop an EC2 Instance.
+### This project demonstrates how one can both test both the stopping and starting of an EC2 Instance as well as scheduling both a customized stop and start time for an EC2 Instance.
 In this project, we will be covering how to:

-* Create a Custom Policy in order.......
+* Create a Lambda Function in order to test both the stopping and starting of an EC2 Instance.